artdarek/avatarer/README.md

 ?>
 ```

+#### Changing output format

-But if you want to get output in different format like Array, Json or even HTML code
+If you wish to get output in different format like Array, Json or even HTML code
 you can do that by calling ``get()`` method with Output object that implements
 OutputInterface as a parameter: